How This Mom of 4 Earns $35/Hour Doing Flexible, Heart-Based Work

 “Some postpartum doulas specialize in overnight care, helping families get a full night of sleep or establishing routines for the newborn; some just do daytime,” Cowherd says.
 “You can create a schedule that works for you.”

 Whether you choose to work in birth, postpartum or both, Cowherd says it’s an excellent time to become a doula.
-(The Bureau of Labor Statistics doesn’t include doulas in its data.)
+(The Bureau of Labor Statistics doesn’t include doulas in its data, but does show job growth in related industries, including nursing.)

 “There’s such a demand,” Cowherd says.
 “People leave their families of origin and go start their life… They really seek out the support of doulas, so they have that sense of community, somebody who can walk them through new parenthood.”